ibm-cloud-docs/databases-for-postgresql/dashboard-backups.md

 ## Managing Backups via the {{site.data.keyword.cloud_notm}} CLI databases plugin

-Use the `ibmcloud dbs backups-list {service-name}` command to view the list of available backups.
+Use the `ibmcloud dbs deployment-backups-list {service-name}` command to view the list of all available backups for your deployment.
+To get the details about a specific backup use `ibmcloud dbs backup-show {backup_id}` command.